Last Updated on October 12, 2023

 The best way to explain how spot factoring works is that it’s almost like having a collection agency for your past due invoices.
 If you require immediate payment by your customers, and the invoice is reasonably large, spot factoring might be a good option.

 In these circumstances, you will take this larger unpaid invoice, generally $50,000 or more, and send it to the spot factoring company so that they can collect on it.
 Together you will agree upon factoring rates, fees, and how you will ultimately pay the spot factoring company.
 Then, the spot factoring company will pay a portion of the invoice directly to you.

 Having this advance is beneficial because it can help you cover some immediate costs, making spot factoring an excellent way to collect delinquent invoices.
 It’s also a good option if invoices don’t seem to be moving and yet your business expenses are adding up.
 Although all rates may vary, the advance paid by the spot factoring company is usually between 70 to 80 percent of the total invoice.

 After you settle the advance, the spot factoring company collects on the remainder of the invoice, which in turn covers the rest of their fees.
-You might find value in spot factoring for your business because the large invoice becomes their responsibility, and you can access a portion of the funds right away.
+You might find value in spot factoring for your business because the large invoice becomes the responsibility of the spot factoring company, and you can access a portion of the funds right away.

 The Spot Factoring Process: Step by Step

 Many companies look at spot factoring as a last resort for large invoices that are delinquent.
 If you simply can’t collect from your customers, it’s well worth the fees to send it to a spot factoring company.